 Fray Diego de Landa

-Upon arrival, Fray Diego de Landa is directed to Izamal, where is the mission of San Antonio.
-That same year he was appointed assistant to the guardian of Izamal, starting a prodigious career.
-From the year 1549 to the 1552 it travels around the Peninsula, seeking to bring the Mayans who lived in the jungle closer to the missions.
+Upon arrival, Fray Diego de Landa went to Izamal, where the mission of San Antonio is.
+That same year he was appointed assistant to the guardian of Izamal, beginning a prodigious career.
+From 1549 to 1552 he traveled around the Peninsula seeking to bring the missions closer to the Mayans who lived in the jungle.

 brother diego de landa